stackasaur/cambrian/README.md

 That's it!

-I'm not going to say _cambrian_ is better than the above methods, because it isn't, but my benchmarks show it is not significantly worse for the useability improvements.
+I'm not going to say _cambrian_ is better than the above methods, because it isn't, but my benchmarks show it is not noticeably worse for the useability improvements.

 By no means should you see _cambrian_ as an alternative to popular frameworks like React, Vue, Svelte, etc., but you can see it as a tool you can use within those other frameworks.